 - 14. The PRA divides all the firms it supervises into five categories of impact.6 - 15.
-Statutory decisions will be divided into one of three categories.
+Statutory notice decisions will be divided into one of four categories.
 PRA staff will determine into which category each proposed decision falls.

 Type A Decisions which: (i) the PRA expects to have a significant impact on a firm's ability to carry out its business effectively or (ii) the PRA considers could have a significant impact on its objectives. Туре В Decisions which: (i) the PRA expects to have a moderate impact on a firm's ability to carry out its business effectively, (ii) the PRA considers could have a moderate impact on its objectives or (iii) may set a sensitive precedent but which would otherwise have fallen under Type C. Type C Decisions which: (i) the PRA expects to have a low impact on a firm's ability to carry out its business effectively, (ii) the PRA considers could have a low impact on its objectives, or (iii) relate to which a precedent has already been set.
+Type EDMC Decisions which are statutory notice decisions in contested enforcement cases.
+All Type EDMC decisions will be made by the EDMC, regardless of impact.
+The procedures set out in the document 'Procedures - The Enforcement Decision Making Committee' will apply.

-16. The choice of which DMC will take a decision will be determined by the category of the firm in conjunction with the anticipated impact of the decision on a firm's ability to carry out its business effectively and/or the impact on the PRA's objectives.
+16. For non-EDMC matters, the choice of which DMC will take a decision will be determined by the category of the firm in conjunction with the anticipated impact of the decision on a firm's ability to carry out its business effectively and/or the impact on the PRA's objectives.
 In summary, the more significant the firm and the greater the decision's impact, the more senior the composition of the DMC.
 (See Annex A at the end of this policy).